ansys/pyfluent/doc/source/user_guide/general_settings.rst

 Scaling mesh
 ------------
-The ``mesh.scale`` TUI prompt for the scaling factors in each of the active Cartesian coordinate directions.
+The ``mesh.scale`` TUI prompts for the scaling factors in each of the active Cartesian coordinate directions.

 .. code:: python